na-na-hi/renget/archive/how2playba.md

 ## Scrimmages
 The place you get mats to upgrade ur Exclusive Weapon (EW)/Unique Equipment (UE).
 If you're not sure how to tackle it look at a youtube video.
 A common tactic uses Serina EX to reposition Tsubaki into their team, preventing most aoe from hitting your backline.
-Not worth farming until you clear at the very least B. When you hit ultra lategame you can start skipping out on them, but once you start hitting 5\*s on your students they become really annoying so don't neglect scrims too much.
+Not worth farming until you clear at the very least B, and even then only once you start hitting 5\*s on your students.
+When you hit ultra lategame you can start skipping out on them, but don't neglect it too much.

 Feel free to skip during farmable events.
 With the small monthly you reduce the AP cost per ticket by 5, and with the big monthly you reduce it by 10.
 Buying both means that scrims become free to do.

 ## Total Assault (Raid)
-Welcome to the endgame content of BA, the biweekly PREMIER source of BDs, technotes, and elephs.
+Welcome to the endgame content of BA, the biweekly *PREMIER* source of BDs, technotes, and elephs.
 The first thing you want to do is join a club.
 The second thing is borrowing the strongest unit for the raid.
 Congrats you just beat the raid.

 Read up on what the boss does and how to tackle it with [the raid guide.](https://docs.google.com/document/u/0/d/1bvYGwIh-9o-2JQ4Q2MQXtsL0peiCPrRuw0l3HQmTrZ0)